openfrontier/docker-jenkins/README.md

 ## Additional environment variables that allow fine tune Jenkins runtime configuration are:
     LDAP_SERVER (required), the LDPA URI, i.e. ldap-host:389
     LDAP_ROOTDN (required), the LDAP BASE_DN
-    LDAP_USER_SEARCH_BASE (optional), base organization unit to use to search for users LDAP_USER_SEARCH (optional), LDAP object field to use for the search query LDAP_GROUP_SEARCH_BASE (optional), base organization unit to use to search for groups LDAP_GROUP_SEARCH_FILTER (optional), filter to use querying for groups LDAP_GROUP_MEMBERSHIP_FILTER (optional), filter to use when writing queries to verify if a user is member of a group LDAP_MANAGER_DN (optional), LDAP adim user
+    LDAP_INHIBIT_INFER_ROOTDN (required if LDAP_ROOTDN is empty), flag indicating if ROOT_DN should be infered LDAP_USER_SEARCH_BASE (optional), base organization unit to use to search for users LDAP_USER_SEARCH (optional), LDAP object field to use for the search query LDAP_GROUP_SEARCH_BASE (optional), base organization unit to use to search for groups LDAP_GROUP_SEARCH_FILTER (optional), filter to use querying for groups LDAP_GROUP_MEMBERSHIP_STRATEGY (required), the strategy to determine a user's groups, FromGroupSearchLDAPGroupMembershipStrategy or FromUserRecordLDAPGroupMembershipStrategy
+    LDAP_GROUP_MEMBERSHIP_SEARCH_FILTER (optional), filter to use when writing queries to verify if a user is member of a group, used when LDAP_GROUP_MEMBERSHIP_STRATEGY is FromGroupSearchLDAPGroupMembershipStrategy
+    LDAP_USER_RECORD_ATTRIBUTE_NAME (optional), the attribute name that is used to determine the groups to which a user belongs, used when LDAP_GROUP_MEMBERSHIP_STRATEGY is FromUserRecordLDAPGroupMembershipStrategy
+    LDAP_MANAGER_DN (optional), LDAP adim user
     LDAP_MANAGER_PASSWORD (optional), LDAP admin password
     LDAP_INHIBIT_INFER_ROOTDN (required), flag indicating if ROOT_DN should be infered